corrode/corrode.github.io/content/blog/immutability/index.md

 }
 ```

+{% info() %}

+This is a contrived example and not idiomatic Rust code!
+In a real-world scenario, we should use better abstractions, such as a `Message`
+struct of some sort, which encapsulates the email's content and metadata, but
+bear with me for the sake of the argument.

+{% end %}

 Note how `add_email` takes a `&mut self`, changing both the `emails` and
 `total_word_count` fields.

 The idea here was to optimize for performance by keeping track of the total word
 count on insertion, so that we don't have to iterate over all emails every time
 we want to get the word count later.
-As a result , `emails` and
+In what may have been a well-intentioned effort to optimize, `emails` and
-`total_word_count` are now tightly coupled.
-We might refactor the code and
+`total_word_count` have become tightly coupled.
-forget to update the `total_word_count` field, leading to bugs.
+We might refactor the code and forget to update the `total_word_count` field, causing bugs!

-{% info() %}

-In a real-world scenario, we would probably have a `Message` struct of some
-sort, which encapsulates the email's content and metadata, but for the sake of
-the argument, I've omitted it here.

-{% end %}
+## Interlude: Immutability and Functional Programming

-In functional programming paradigms or in languages that emphasize immutability,
-such issues are less prevalent.
-For example,
+In purely functional programming languages, such issues are less prevalent.
+For
-Haskell [doesn't even have mutable variables except when using the state monad](https://wiki.haskell.org/Mutable_variable).
-Therefore, the `Mailbox` type could look like this:
+example, Haskell [doesn't even have mutable variables except when using the
+state monad](https://wiki.haskell.org/Mutable_variable).
+Therefore, our naive
+`Mailbox` type might look like this in Haskell:

 ```haskell
 newtype Mailbox = Mailbox [String]